kulkarniatharv/TimeDetox/README.md

 * Change the directory to the "client".
 * Type "npm install" to install frontend related packages and let them download.
 This will take some time.
 * After the download is complete change the directory back to where server.js file is.
-* Type "npm run dev" to run start the project.
+* Type "npm run dev" to start the project.

 ### After the project is started:
 1. You can create a new user or use the existing user.
-Existing user is "username: jake, password: jake".
+Existing user is "username: jake, password: jake". .
-1. You will log in.
 1. You can create new projects and add tasks.
 1. If you want to delete the task click on the circle surrounding the cross beside the task.